Lapratomo24/travelgramers/README.md

 ### Agile Methodology

-As part of the requirements to start this project, an Agile Methodology was used in order to draft and develop the site.
+As part of the requirements to start this project, an Agile Methodology was used in order to draft and develop the website.
 This approach played an important part during the planning phase as I managed to break down the project into smaller tasks.

 [Github Projects](https://github.com/users/Lapratomo24/projects/6/views/1) was used to set up a Kanban Board.
 Please see the attached screenshots below for the completed rundown of the phases.